Latest Update: 25 January 2016

 In my view, it is very sad that the governments/patent offices charge so much money for registrations and patents.
 It limits the coverage and the protection a new company has for its unique inventions or designs in a very detrimental way, particularly the type of infringement we have seen from Nantong.
 I believe the current funding for Patent offices does not allow them to help grow and support growth within the manufacturing industry.

 In my opinion, the biggest problem is that a company like Nantong works on a company model which is driven by ROI (return on investment).
-This means that if eventually I stop them after 5 years from producing copies of my machines - they don't care.
+This means that if eventually, I stop them after 5 years from producing copies of my machines - they don't care.
 This is because during those 5 years it took to stop them, they have sold many thousands of machines and made hundreds of thousands of dollars profit and therefore, the return on investment was worth it.

 Many companies in the world now have companies manufacturing their products in China.
 These companies then import the parts and just assemble them.
 They are allowed to import with minimal import duties – it's sad but true.
 In my view, high import duties need to be imposed if manufacturing is to be brought back so as to create wealth.

 According to the European Commission, China continues to be the main country from where goods suspected of infringing an IPR were sent to the EU.
 The number of IPR infringing goods being imported into Europe increased in 2014 with a value of the equivalent genuine products being estimated at over €617 million.
-In 2014, there was a significant increase in the number of products within the 'machinery' category which were detained on suspicion of IPR infringement.
+In 2014, there was a significant increase in the number of products within the 'machinery' category which was detained on suspicion of IPR infringement.

 The European Commission has made it very clear that infringements of IPR are harmful:"they reduce business and government revenues, stifle investment and innovation and hinder economic growth.
 They result in job losses and reduced wealth creation (Gross Domestic Product or GDP).
 Furthermore, IPR infringing goods risk harming consumers, as they are less likely than others to be manufactured in compliance with health and safety standards."